-LIBS6307: INFORMATION RESOURCES IN THE HUMANITIES, SOCIAL SCIENCES & SCIENCE & TECHNOLOGY

-This course is intended to acquaint students with the nature of the literature related to the Humanities, Social Sciences and Science and Technology.
-It examines the information services related to each discipline and seeks to acquaint students with the characteristics of the users of the literature in these disciplines.
-It examines the information seeking behaviours of researchers in the Humanities, Social Sciences and Science and Technology and the primary, secondary and tertiary sources of information used by these scholars.
+LIBS6307: INFORMATION RESOURCES IN THE HUMANITIES, SOCIAL SCIENCES & SCIENCE & TECHNOLOGY seeking behaviours of researchers in the Humanities, Social Sciences and Science and Technology and the primary, secondary and tertiary sources of information used by these scholars.
 The course also focuses on the access to Caribbean information resources for these disciplines in relation to communication and improved access to resources.
 It also includes the description of the traditional scholarly communication process and assesses the impact of information communication technology on this process.